Alternative theories of Hungarian language origins

-Although the Hungarian language is currently widely acknowledged scientifically and by the Hungarian Academy of Sciences as a member of the Uralic language family, there is a history of other theories from before and after the Uralic connection was established, as well as some fringe theories that continue to deny the connection.
+Hungarian is categorised as a member of the Uralic language family.
+Nevertheless, there are a large number of fringe theories about the origin of the Hungarian language that depart from the mainstream scientific consensus, as well as ideas of historical interest.

 Alternative theories

 The Ugric–Turkic War

-Ármin Vámbéry was a Hungarian traveler, orientalist, and Turkologist.
+Ármin Vámbéry was a Hungarian traveler and Turkologist.
 He was the first to put forward a significant alternative origin theory.
+He considered Hungarian a mixed language, having not just one but two (Finno-Ugric and Turkic) genetic ancestors.
 Vámbéry's first large linguistic work, entitled "Magyar és török-tatár nyelvekbeli szóegyezések" and published in 1869–70, was the casus belli of the "Ugric-Turkic War" (Ugor-török háború), which started as a scientific dispute, but quickly turned into a bitter feud lasting for two decades.
 In this work, Vámbéry tried to demonstrate, with the help of word comparisons, that as a result of the intermingling of the early Hungarians with Turkic peoples, the Hungarian language gained a distinct dual character as Ugric and Turkic albeit it is Ugric in origin, so he presented a variant of linguistic contact theory.

 Vámbéry's work was criticized by Finno-Ugrist József Budenz in "Jelentés Vámbéry Ármin magyar-török szóegyezéséről", published in 1871.
 Budenz criticised Vámbéry and his work in an aggressive, derogatory style, and questioned Vámbéry's (scientific) honesty and credibility.
 The historian Henrik Marczali, linguist Károly Pozder, linguist József Thúry, anthropologist Aurél Török, and many other scientists supported Vámbéry.

-The Finno-Ugrist Pál Hunfalvy widened the front of the "Ugric-Turk War" with his book "Magyarország ethnographiája.", published in 1876.
-In this book he stresses the very strong connection between language and nation (p.
-48.), tries to prove that the Huns were Finno-Ugric (p.
-122.), questions the credibility and origin of the Gestas (p.
-295.), concludes that the Huns, Bulgars and Avars were Ugric (p.
-393.), mentions, that the Jews are more prolific than other peoples, so the quickly growing number of them presents a real menace for the nation (p.
-420.), and stresses what an important and eminent role the Germans played in the development of Hungarian culture and economy (p.
-424.).

 In his work titled "Vámbéry Ármin: A magyarok eredete.
 Ethnologiai tanulmány.", and published in 1882, Vámbéry went a step further, and presented a newer version of his theory, in which he claimed that the Hungarian nation and language are Turkic in origin, and the Finno-Ugric element in them is a result of later contact and intermingling.

 "...I see a compound people in Hungarians, in which not the Finno-Ugric, but the Turkic-Tatar component gives the true core..."